-Creating the right college list is a key step — some would say the key step — in the college search process.
+Creating a college list is a key step — some would say the key step — in the college search process.
 A college list is the list of colleges that your teen has determined, after extensive research according to their personal criteria, that they want to apply to.
-Experts say a teen’s college list can start small and grow large (or vice versa), but when it’s time to apply their college list should have 10 to 12 黄色apps that offer the academics and environment your teen wants for their college experience.
+Experts say a college list can start out small and grow large (or vice versa), but the final version should have 10 to 12 黄色apps that offer the academic and extracurricular experience your teen is looking for.

 1. Start early and have fun

-Most college counselors recommend starting the process of looking at colleges during junior year.
-But Karen Hawkes, who runs , an in-person and online college advising service based in the San Francisco Bay Area that helps sophomores, juniors, and seniors with the college list and application process, recommends that parents of high 黄色app and even middle 黄色app students drop in at local college campuses whenever they can for sports, cultural events, or just to have lunch.
+Most college counselors recommend starting to research colleges during junior year.
+But Karen Hawkes of , a college advising service based in the San Francisco Bay Area, recommends that families with high 黄色app and even middle 黄色app students visit local college campuses whenever they can for sports, cultural events, or just to have lunch.
 She also recommends adding a college visit into any family travel plans.

-“Seeing a range of colleges gives kids a head start when it comes time to make a [college] list,” Hawkes says.
-“And casual college visits here and there are so much better than a packed schedule of visits to multiple campuses in your child’s senior year.”
+鈥淪eeing a range of colleges gives kids a head start when it comes time to make a [college] list,鈥 Hawkes says. 鈥淎nd casual college visits here and there are so much better than a packed schedule of visits to multiple campuses in your child鈥檚 senior year.鈥

 For far-away 黄色apps, she says, encourage your teen to take a virtual tour and to attend local college fairs.